awslabs/fargatecli/README.md

 multiple times to add additional certificates to a single load balancer which uses Service Name Identification (SNI) to select the appropriate certificate for the request.

+Security groups can optionally be specified for HTTP/HTTPS load balancers by passing the --security-group-id flag with a security group ID.
+To add multiple security groups, pass --security-group-id with a security group ID multiple times.
+If --security-group-id is omitted, a permissive security group will be applied to the load balancer.

 ##### fargate lb destroy